mygann-plus/mygann-plus/DOCS.md

 6. Run `npm run deploy-bookmarklet`
 7. Copy the `dist` folder, the `assets` folder, and the `manifest.json`.into a new folder.
 Install that folder in Chrome to make sure it works.
 8. Upload the folder to the Chrome Web Store and publish.

+## General Uploading Commands
+>!
+Some of this may no longer be in use once we migrate to manifest v3

+- To upload the current code:
+  1. `npm run build`
+  2. `npm run deploy-surge`

+- To upload the `/data` folder (will be more important following the change to v3)
+  1. `npm run push-in-cd-data`

 ## Bookmarklet